 Serving good pub food this freehouse has its own car park and accommodation and is in easy walking distance from the high street and shopping precinct.
-This is one of the larger festival venues with an outdoor covered performance area in a large pleasant enclosed beer garden.
-Manager Geoff will provide a marquee or open up the function room if the sky is not as blue as the festival music.
-Geoff is also offering camping at £15 for the whole weekend and has 11 rooms to let at special rates.
+This is one of the larger festival venues with an outdoor stage in a large, pleasant and enclosed beer garden.
+The hotel will provide a marquee or open up the function room if the sky is not as blue as the festival music.
+The Kings Head also offers camping at £15 for the whole weekend and has 11 rooms to let at special rates.
 An all weekend barbecue will available.
 Wheelchair access is by the side entrance from Norwich Street into the garden.
-The nearest car park is the Copwer Road.
+The nearest car park is the Cowper Road.

 The Main Event is a new live music venue to bring LIVE entertainment to the centre of Dereham town.
 With a large dance floor and comfortable seating around tables.
 Refreshments and food are served by experienced waiting persons.
 They also have snooker, pool and darts.
 There is ground floor access.